 The chaired professor of history and philosophy at the Aberdeen University, UK, the eminent scholar of the Polish-Lithuanian Union.

-The webinar features a distinguished academic - Professor Robert Frost, who will analyze the governing systems of the vast multi-ethnic, multi-religious, and multi-cultural Polish-Lithuanian Commonwealth.
-He will examine the underlying political philosophy of that Polish-Lithuanian Union, demonstrating how it functioned for 200 years.
+The webinar features a distinguished academic - Professor Robert Frost, who analyzes the governing systems of the vast multi-ethnic, multi-religious, and multi-cultural Polish-Lithuanian Commonwealth.
+He examines the underlying political philosophy of that Polish-Lithuanian Union, demonstrating how it functioned for 200 years.
 Professor Frost posits that if one understands the underlying laws and philosophy, the Union was by no means as dysfunctional as is usually suggested.

-The talk will be based on the second volume of the three-volume history of Poland and Lithuania written by Prof. Frost and published by Oxford University Press.
+The talk is based on the second volume of the three-volume history of Poland and Lithuania written by Prof. Frost and published by Oxford University Press.
 The first volume is out, the second one is to be released later this year.